When Must Exposure Control Plans Be Updated

 Sometimes you find the gaps yourself.

 These are gifts.
-They're telling you the plan is out of sync.
+But they're telling you the plan is out of sync.
 Update it.

 Common Mistakes / What Most People Get Wrong